tdmalone/proximity-events-webhook-parser/README.md

 This function attempts to normalise the data received from the app, because sometimes it sends JSON and sometimes it sends `x-www-form-urlencoded` data, with different fields provided for each.
 I'm not sure why, but there you go.
 This function will get you - as much as possible - the same fields no matter what.

-It also performs minor cleanups on the data and drops any `Visit:Exit` events, because they're unlike any of the other events in that they send an address that you _were_ at, some time after the app detects that you left, which means it is no longer current and is superceded by any other events, such as `Location:Update`.
+It also performs minor cleanups on the data and drops any `Visit:Exit` events, because they're unlike any of the other events in that they send an address that you _were_ at, some time after the app detects that you left, which means it is no longer current and is superceded by any other event, such as `Location:Update`.

 Other than that, this function tries to do its job quickly and get out of the way, while providing some error reporting if something goes wrong.
 I suggest using [cloudwatchToPapertrail](https://github.com/tdmalone/cloudwatch-to-papertrail) or another log monitoring tool to pick up what's happening.

 Oh, and this function will also combine anything you add in the GET parameters - which can often be useful to indicate which phone the input is coming from!

-There are no dependencies to install.

 ## Usage

 Full instructions coming soon.

-For now, the instructions basically are to set up an API Gateway endpoint and a Lambda function :).
-Create your geofences on the app, and set them and any other events you wish to send a POST request to your API Gateway endpoint.
-Add GET parameters if you wish - eg. `?phone=work-phone`.
+For now, the instructions basically are to set up an API Gateway endpoint and a Lambda function 😀.
+Create your geofences on the app, and set them - and any other events you wish to send - with a POST request to your API Gateway endpoint.
+You can also add context via GET parameters if you wish - eg. `?phone=work-phone`.

+There are no dependencies to install.

 ## Tests